Skip to content

 Available Payment Methods

 Users who want to buy Touch VPN even after reading our review will have to pay using a credit card or PayPal.
-As expected, it is not possible to pay with crypto-currencies, as is the case with ExpressVPN, CyberGhost, and NordVPN.
+As expected, it is not possible to pay with crypto-currencies, as is the case with NordVPN, ExpressVPN, or CyberGhost.

 How to Get a Refund from Touch VPN